There are three fundamental PR approaches:

 The Rhetorical Approach to PR

-In ancient Greek society, public debate and persuasion were considered the best approach to ensure peaceful and stable governance.
+In ancient Greek society, public debate and persuasion were considered the best approaches to ensuring peaceful and stable governance.
 This was the cradle of ideas like democracy and free speech.
-There’s no best practice, only outcomes from multiple voices.
+There was no best practice, only outcomes from multiple voices.

 “Rhetorical theory features how the public relations process becomes enriched through the role co-created, shared meaning plays in society as a blend of mind and self.
 The rhetorical heritage features the potent role of fact (as interpreted information), judgment, and identification as discourse themes enacted in public arenas.
 Public relations can add value to society by assuring that choices become enlightened, risks are ethically managed, and relationships are mutually developed.
 Through ethical rhetorical practice that results from the reflective character of organisations, public relations helps society to be more fully functioning.”